Man in jail to await sentencing in Arizona campus shooting

 FLAGSTAFF, Ariz.
 (AP) - A former Northern Arizona University student has been booked into jail in advance of his upcoming sentencing in a 2015 shooting in which another student was killed and three others wounded.

-Charges against Stephen Jones originally included first-degree murder but he ended up pleading guilty Jan.
+Charges against Steven Jones originally included first-degree murder but he ended up pleading guilty Jan.
 9 to manslaughter in 20-year-old Colin Brough’s death and to three counts of aggravated assault.

 Jones reported to the Coconino County jail Friday night, said Matthew M. Figuero, commander of detention services for the county Sheriff’s Office.

-Note: This story has been corrected to reflect that Jones’ first name is Steven, not Stephen.